Tick paralysis in dogs and cats

 Unfortunately where immunity does occur it is often very short-lived.
 There is currently no vaccination against the toxin produced by paralysis ticks.

 Sydney Animal Hospitals’ approach to tick prevention

 Prevention of tick paralysis is essential to maintain the health of your pet.
-There is a range of excellent products available to repel and kill ticks but nothing 100% effective.
+There is a range of excellent products available to repel and kill ticks but nothing is 100% effective.
 The ideal prevention strategy depends on the lifestyle of your pet.

 At Sydney Animal Hospitals we can offer your pet different tick treatments from Advocate, Comfortis, Seresto and Bravecto has a new ‘spot on’ which is an effective tick treatment lasting for six months and has been seen to be 99% successful in repelling ticks.